rileydrizzy/Cohort8-Ransom-Kuti-Ladipo/README.md

 The `signa2text` directory is dedicated to the process of translating sign language into English text.
 Meanwhile, the `linguify_yb` directory serves the purpose of transforming English text into Yoruba text.
 Finally, the `yb2audio` directory is designated for utilizing the translated audio to generate Yoruba audio.

-In `app` directory
+In the `app` directory, hold the logic for the application.
+This directory serves as the core repository for all the essential functionalities and trained models required for the smooth operation of the application.
+Here, you'll find the code responsible for handling user interactions, processing of video data, managing state, and performing inference.

-To access any of the directories, navigate into the respective directory and adhere to the specified prerequisites in the respective directory README.
+**To access any of the directories, navigate into the respective directory and adhere to the specified prerequisites in the respective directory README.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Results

 ## :bulb: Roadmap